N-Ziermann/pi-deck/README.md

 ## Limitations/Known Issues

-- To open a website in anything but Internet Explorer you need to type www in front of the url
+- To open a website in anything but Internet Explorer you NEED to type http:// or https:// in front of the url

 - If the connection between the two computers times out or one crashes you need to kill the GUI manually